 Learn about the IEX Router and how it interacts with both the IEX Order Book and away venues.
 IEX publishes first wave fill rate statistics each month on the Stats page.

 Use the IEX Router to Capture Liquidity with Confidence.

-The IEX Router is designed to interact with liquidity resting on IEX and sweep all markets displaying protected quotations.
+The IEX Router is designed to interact with liquidity resting on IEX and sweep all markets displaying protected quotations pursuant to Rule 600(b) of Regulation NMS under the Securities Exchange Act of 1934.
 Once posted to the IEX Order Book, routable orders re-sweep to capture protected quotations that lock or cross the order’s limit.
 IEX’s unique POP architecture and low latency network protects routing orders from information leakage while maximizing fill rates.
 IEX offers one simple routing option called Router.

 Router is a routing option under which an order is sent to the IEX Order Book to check for available shares in a way designed to minimize market impact (see reverse for additional detail), and then any remainder is sent to destinations on the System routing table, which may include the IEX Order Book.
 If shares remain unexecuted after routing, they are posted on the Order Book or canceled, in accordance with User instruction.
 Once posted on the Order Book, the unexecuted portion of such order is eligible for the re-sweep behavior (“Router: IEX Check, then Sweep the Street”).